What are the benefits of using PVC Film for Industrial Applications?

 Insulated Sectional Door

-Polyvinylchloride (PVC) is among the most frequently used thermoplastic polymers worldwide (next to a handful of more popular plastics such as PET or P.P.).
+PVC Film, Polyvinyl chloride (PVC) is among the most frequently used thermoplastic polymers worldwide (next to a handful of more popular plastics such as PET or P.P.).
 It is white and extremely hard (before the introduction that plasticizers added to) plastic.
 PVC is more common than the majority of plastics.
 It was synthesized in 1872 before being commercially manufactured by the B.F.
 Goodrich Company in the 1920s.

 In contrast, many other common household plastics were developed and made commercially viable during the 40s and the 1950s.
 PVC is most often used in the construction industry, but it is also used in signage, healthcare applications, and fibres for clothing.
 PVC was found accidentally twice before, the first time in 1832 by French scientist Henri Victor Regnault and later, in 1872, by the name of a German man identified as Eugene Baumann.